0ptim/DeFiChainWiki/docs/auto/Tradable_dAssets_on_DeFiChain.md

 ---
 title: Tradable dAssets on DeFiChain
-description: TODO - Short description of this page.
+description: List of currently tradeable dTokens on DeFiChain.
+Stocks, ETFs, metals, commodities, bonds, real estate
 ---

 Decentralized assets are following the real world asset price.
 On DeFiChain the tickers just have a "d" as a prefix, but then use the same ticker as the asset on US exchanges.
 The following tokens are currently listed on the DEX.